Energy Dependency, Energy Performance Certificates

 In recent years we have all come to appreciate the impact that we are having upon our environment.
 This combined with rapidly escalating energy costs is forcing us all to review our energy needs.

 The European Union, through the Energy Performance of Buildings Directive, is encouraging all member nations to reduce energy wastage and seek alternate forms of renewable energy.
 Within the commercial sector, the requirements are twofold.

-Following an extensive training and certification programme, Thames Laboratories are able to provide our clients with a full range of energy certification including Energy Performance Certificate (EPC) and Domestic Energy Performance Certificates.to ensure compliance with all aspects of the Energy Performance of Buildings Directive.
+Following an extensive training and certification programme, Thames Laboratories are able to provide clients with a full range of energy certifications including Energy Performance Certificate (EPC) and Domestic Energy Performance Certificates to ensure compliance with all aspects of the Energy Performance of Buildings Directive.

 Non-Domestic Energy Certification

-With the recent desire to reduce CO2 emissions and as part of the European Energy Performance Directive, the UK Government has introduced two levels of certification which apply to buildings in differing ways.
+With the recent desire to reduce CO2 emissions and as part of the European Energy Performance Directive, the UK Government has introduced two levels of certification that apply to buildings in differing ways.

 Additional requirements in the form of Energy Performance Certificates (EPC) have been introduced for energy assessments of commercial properties prior to any lease or sale.

-For both types of certification the properties will be classified as having performance in a range from A to G in a similar way to domestic white goods.
+For both types of certification, the properties will be classified as having performed in a range from A to G in a similar way to domestic white goods.